We have a new look!

 We’ve been working hard over the last few months on creating a new website—looking at it from every angle—to provide you with one of the best resources for LGBTQ legal issues.

 Every section was analyzed.
 Every page was revamped.
 And we thought of you, specifically making www.NCLRights.org easier for you to navigate, breaking it down into the specific sections that we know you rely on.

 The new website was developed using what’s called a responsive design.
 That means that the website will respond depending on the width of the device that you’re using.

 If you’re looking at it on a computer with your browser window fully open, you will see the website as it’s intended for a computer.
 If you’re on a tablet, like an iPad, the website will automatically adjust for the width of that device.
 If you’re on a smart phone, you’ll see the mobile version.

 Our new homepage—now featuring a slideshow that highlights some of our latest work and campaigns—provides you with an overview of the major sections that you can get to by clicking on the navigation menu at the top.

 The major sections are:

-The Views & Analysis section of the homepage will be updated several times a week, with our staff writing about the legal and legislative issues that are shaping the landscape for LGBT equality.
+The Views & Analysis section of the homepage will be updated several times a week, with our staff writing about the legal and legislative issues that are shaping the landscape for LGBTQ equality.

 EXPLORE THE ISSUES